 2. Avoid Public Honey Holes

-One question you should be asking yourself before ever stepping foot at the water is whether or not you are fishing a very public spot that everyone talks about.
+One question you should be asking yourself before ever stepping foot on the water is whether or not you are fishing in a very public spot that everyone talks about.

 Are you going to the same spot everyone else is going to?

-These spots can see a tremendous amount of pressure from fisherman.
+These spots can see a tremendous amount of pressure from fishermen.
 I guarantee you this affects the bite.

 There is NEVER NEVER NEVER a time when you need to stand in a line with everyone else to catch trout.

 Now before we get to my number 1 tip of 11 Proven Tactics to Catch More Trout, I want you to start thinking of a place near you where you can put these other ten tips into use.

 Imagine a lake that has a good population of trout.

 Somewhere we can fish bait and lures around natural barriers like fingers and points with boulders.